-Christopher Pulgram has been a first violinist with the Atlanta Symphony Orchestra (ASO) since 1992 and has recorded extensively with the Orchestra.
-Since 2007 Mr. has also been the concertmaster of the Wintergreen Festival Orchestra, and he is also the founder and director of the Peachtree String Quartet.
+Founder and director of the Peachtree String Quartet, Christopher Pulgram has been a first violinist with the Atlanta Symphony Orchestra since 1992, and has recorded extensively with the Orchestra.
+Since 2007, he has also been the concertmaster of the Wintergreen Festival Orchestra.

-He performed in Europe and the U.S. as Principal Violinist with the Zurich Chamber Orchestra and as a soloist with orchestras in the U.S., Switzerland, and Italy, including 2001, 2003, and 2005 performances with the DeKalb Symphony Orchestra.
-Mr. Pulgram has served as Concertmaster of the Elysium Chamber Orchestra in Atlanta and as Assistant Concertmaster for the ASO for two years.
-He has recorded with Usher and the group Collective Soul on its Dosage album.
+He performed in Europe and the U.S. as principal violinist with the Zurich Chamber Orchestra and as a soloist with orchestras in the U.S., Switzerland and Italy, including 2001, 2003 and 2005 performances with the DeKalb Symphony Orchestra.
+Mr. Pulgram has served as concertmaster of the Elysium Chamber Orchestra in Atlanta and as assistant concertmaster for the Atlanta Symphony Orchestra for two years.
+He has recorded with Usher and the group Collective Soul on its “Dosage” album.
 Mr. Pulgram recently recorded with Bruce Springsteen.